AaronHongyangLiu/adonis-api-app/README.md

 ## used for demoing the SQL error in database migration

 ### steps to recreate the error
+rename the ".env.example" file to ".env"

+then run:
 ```bsah
 npm install
 adonis migration:run